Sea Bass en Papillote

 Literally, papillote is the French term for the frilly paper used to decorate the rib bones on crown roasts, ends of lamb chops, etc. But the phrase en papillote refers to baking food inside a wrapping of parchment.
 Chef Ryan gave us some pre-made parchment envelopes that were slick to use.
 Otherwise, you can easily make a packet from a half sheet of parchment paper.

-On occasion, Dorie instructed us to cook in foil as well as parchment, as it’s easier to seal.
+On occasion, Dorie Greenspan recipes instruct us to cook in foil as well as parchment, as it’s easier to seal.
 If you’re concerned about having foil touch your food, you can always wrap it in parchment first, then foil.
 You’ll want to leave some room for the steam to expand, so you don’t need to seal the packets up too tightly.

 Since the ingredients inside the parchment basically steam while in the oven, the ingredients must be nicely seasoned as well as being flavorful themselves.
 This was the perfect recipe to showcase this French cooking method.